DevExpress/devextreme-documentation/api-reference/10 UI Components/dxForm/5 Item Types/SimpleItem/editorType.md

     href: "https://js.devexpress.com/Demos/WidgetsGallery/Demo/Form/CustomizeItem/"
 }

+[important]

-[important]If you use [DevExtreme modules](/concepts/Common/Modularity/02%20DevExtreme%20Modules%20Structure '/Documentation/Guide/Common/Modularity/DevExtreme_Modules_Structure/'), import the editor's module when specifying this property.
+If you use [DevExtreme modules](/concepts/Common/Modularity/02%20DevExtreme%20Modules%20Structure '/Documentation/Guide/Common/Modularity/DevExtreme_Modules_Structure/'), import the editor's module when specifying this property.
+For example, if you use *"dxLookup"*, specify the following import:

+    import "devextreme/ui/lookup";

 You can omit modules for *"dxTextBox"*, *"dxDateBox"*, *"dxCheckBox"*, and *"dxNumberBox"*, because the Form UI component imports them automatically when creating form items.

+[/important]

 [note] This property does not [support](/api-reference/10%20UI%20Components/dxForm/9%20Types/FormItemComponent.md '/Documentation/ApiReference/UI_Components/dxForm/Types/#FormItemComponent') all editors.
 You can use a [template](/api-reference/10%20UI%20Components/dxForm/5%20Item%20Types/SimpleItem/template.md '/Documentation/ApiReference/UI_Components/dxForm/Item_Types/SimpleItem/#template') to define an unsupported component.